EcmaTC53/spec/docs/Hardware Components/sensors/AirQuality-ScioSense-CCS811.md

 ## 2 Conformance

-This class specification conforms to the Sensor Class Pattern of ECMA-419, ECMAScript® Embedded Systems API Specification.
+This class specification conforms to the "Carbon Dioxide Gas Sensor" and "VOC Sensor" Sensor Classes of ECMA-419, ECMAScript® Embedded Systems API Specification.

 ## 3 Normative References